-Within five business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
+Within five business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.
 All decisions shall be based upon the preponderance of evidence standard.

 Within 10 school business days after receiving the Superintendent’s decision, the Complainant or the accused may appeal it to the Board of Education by making a written request to the Complaint Manager.
 The Complaint Manager shall be responsible for promptly forwarding all materials relative to the complaint and appeal to the Board of Education.

 Within 30 school business days, after an appeal of the Superintendent’s decision, the Board of Education shall affirm, reverse, or amend the Superintendent’s decision or direct the Superintendent to gather additional information.
 Within five school business days after the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.

 This policy shall not be construed to create an independent right to a hearing before the Superintendent or Board.
 The failure to strictly follow the timelines in this complaint policy shall not prejudice any party.